mooltiverse/nyx/docs/_pages/guide/user/03.configuration-reference/global-options.md

 The suggested name for the file, when used, is `.nyx-state.<EXT>` (so `.nyx-state.yaml`, `.nyx-state.yml` or `.nyx-state.json`).
 It's recommended to let Git [ignore](https://git-scm.com/docs/gitignore) this file.
 {: .notice--primary}

+This option can also be used in conjunction with [`resume`](#resume) in case you wish to suspend the execution and resume from where you left at any other time.

 ### Verbosity